Home » Rannita Williams Was Killed By Ex-BF On Facebook Live In 2018

 “I mean basically, I guess [he wanted] to torture her.
 That’s the only thing I could see,” Rannita’s cousin Trina Williams said.
 “She didn’t deserve it.
 Why would you even come here?”

 He has been charged with second-degree murder and one count of being a felon in possession of a firearm.
 He also faces charges of simple criminal damage to property and numerous counts of attempted first-degree murder.

 Please share this article to continue the discussion about the murder of Rannita Williams.
-Her life should not be forgotten.
+She is our sister and her life matters.